There are countless aids from the saints for praying the Rosary; this might well be one of the best ones out there.

 A tiny little book called Holy Rosary, (available for less than $4 at Scepter Publishers), written by St. Josemaria, might well contain some of the most beautiful Rosary reflections written by anyone.

-The meditations are framed as dialogues between the saint and the reader, and in a few short paragraphs for each mystery, he manages to engage both the mind and the heart.
+The meditations, first published in 1934, are framed as dialogues between the saint and the reader, and in a few short paragraphs for each mystery, he manages to engage both the mind and the heart.

-For example, we are told at the end of the first joyful mystery, when we’ve considered that God has just become man, “I still have time to tell God, before anyone else does, ‘Jesus, I love you.'”
+For example, we are told at the end of the first joyful mystery, when we’ve considered that God has just become man a mere instant ago, “I still have time to tell God, before anyone else does, ‘Jesus, I love you.'”